telemachus/notes/scepticism/logical-structure-morison.md

 M understands the sceptical δύμανις as “the ability to produce equal and opposing arguments or considers for any given proposition, resulting in suspension of judgement” (269).
 He continues, “Thus, to be a sceptic is to possess this ability—however it is to be cashed out more explicitly—to achieve suspension of judgement through opposition” (269).
 M spends most of the rest of the paper examining how Sextus believes that sceptics can produce opposition and what opposition amounts to.

 M focuses on I 31-33 to start.
 In these sections Sextus describes opposition in similar terms to I 8-9, but at greater length.
-Sextus says that the sceptic produces ἐποχή via the opposition of things, and that
+Sextus says that the sceptic produces ἐποχή via the opposition of things and that there are three types of opposition: (1) appearances opposed to appearances, (ii) thoughts opposed to appearances, and (iii) appearances opposed to thoughts (*PH* I 32-33, 271).
+M translates and discusses the three initial examples that Sextus provides of the three types of oppositions:

+1. The same tower appears round from far off, but square from close up.
+1. Someone maintains that providence exists on the basis of order in the universe.
+Another person denies that providence exists because the good often do badly and the bad often do well.
+1. Snow looks white, but Anaxagoras argued that snow is frozen water and water is black, so snow is black.

+In order to understand how these oppositions work, M takes a close look at case 2.
+According to M, a Sextan opposition is a four-place relation: *x* {a person} opposes *a* {an argument} to *y* {a person} who advances *b* {an argument}, where the conclusions of *a* and *b* cannot be true together (272).

 [^1]: Morison, Benjamin.
 Summer 2011.
 “The logical structure of the sceptic’s opposition”. *Oxford Studies in Ancient Philosophy*, XL, 265-295.